 SMG SM 208

 Prereq: (SMG SM 108).
 Coreq: (SMG OB 221).
+Questrom sophomores only.
+Taken concurrently by Questrom sophomores with OB 221.
 Builds upon SM 108 to provide students with fundamental tools to assist them with individual career management.
-It is the second course in the Questrom School of Business four-year career management curriculum.
-Importantly, as sophomores, students begin to chart their career path, work with the Feld Career Center (FCC), practice interviewing, develop a search strategy, and continue to build their personal "brand."
+It is the second course in the Questrom School of Business' four year career management curriculum.
+Importantly, as sophomores, students begin to chart their career path, work with The Feld Career Center (FCC), practice interviewing, develop a search strategy, and continue to build their personal "brand."
 1 cr.

 SMG SM 209

 Prereq: sophomore standing.
 For students who did not begin in Questrom as freshmen.
 Combines the content of SM 108 and SM 208.
 Provides an overview of individual career management.
 Equips students with the necessary knowledge, tools, and skills needed to build a foundation of career management capabilities.
 Students will begin to chart their career path, work with the Feld Career Center (FCC), practice interviewing, develop a search strategy, and continue to build their personal "brand."
 2 cr.